Do I Have to Get an Independent Medical Exam?

-This is one of several reasons it’s wise to hire an attorney when filing a workers’ compensation claim in Florida.
+This is one of several reasons it’s wise to hire a personal injury attorney when filing a workers’ compensation claim in Florida.
 An insurer may employ a range of tactics to avoid paying you what you deserve.
 You need to protect yourself with the help of a legal professional.

 Contact the Pinellas County Personal Injury Law Firm Of Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers for Help

 For more information, please contact the Clearwater and St. Petersburg personal injury law firm of Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers at the nearest location to schedule a free consultation today.

 We serve in Pinellas County, and its surrounding areas: